mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 the registration procedure itself.
 As long as there are still enough paying participants to cover the base costs, additional participant can effectively be added without increasing expenses.

-This document is a product of the SHMOO working group and based on the charter work of this group it is not in scope for this document to make suggestions for changing the IETF's overall funding model.
+It is not in scope for this document to make suggestions for changing the IETF's overall funding model.
 This is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.